jlianglab/Foundation_X/Foundation_X+/README.md

 - You can download the pretrained models through this [Google Form](https://docs.google.com/forms/d/e/1FAIpQLScK8x0awPHDWGWnN-pU64nTBWaK0nTKHyl2OcxPGp4rOCsSHg/viewform?usp=publish-editor).

 ## Loading pre-trained Foundation X+ checkpoints and extracting features
-We provide a utility script `load_weights.py` to initialize a Swin-B backbone using our pretrained Foundation X checkpoints.
+We provide a utility script `load_weights.py` to initialize a Swin-B backbone using our pretrained Foundation X+ checkpoints.
 The model only loads the encoder weights from the checkpoint, and supports an optional projection layer.

  #### Example: Load model and extract features
  ```python